Gaussian random projections of convex cones: approximate kinematic formulae and applications: Main results

 \begin{corollary} Let $1\leq \ell\leq n$ be an integer and $L\subset \R^n$ be any fixed subspace with $\dim(L)=\ell$.
 Let $K\subset \R^n$ be a non-trivial closed convex cone.
 There exists some universal constant $C>0$ such that the following statements hold for $t\geq 1$. \begin{enumerate} \item If $\sqrt{\ell}-\sqrt{n-\delta(K)}\leq -C\sqrt{t}$, then

 \item If $\sqrt{\ell}-\sqrt{n-\delta(K)}\geq C\sqrt{t}$, then

 \end{enumerate} Here recall $O_n$ is uniformly distributed on $\mathrm{O}(n)$. \end{corollary}

-As mentioned above, the upper estimate part (1) (with more general $K$'s) is proved essentially by \cite{gordon1988milman} via a one-sided comparison principle for Gaussian processes.
-The more difficult lower estimate part (2) is proved much later by \cite{amelunxen2014living} via the exact Crofton formula (\ref{eqn:crofton_formula}) and the concentration of intrinsic volumes.
+As will be clear below, the upper estimate part (1) (with more general $K$'s) is proved essentially by \cite{gordon1988milman} via a one-sided comparison principle for Gaussian processes.
+The more difficult lower estimate part (2) is proved much later by \cite{amelunxen2014living} via the so-called Crofton formula (\ref{eqn:crofton_formula}) and the concentration of intrinsic volumes.
 As Corollary \ref{cor:gordon_escape} now follows as an immediate consequence of Theorem \ref{thm:approx_kinematics}, an interesting proof-theoretic implication of our approach is that it provides a purely random process proof for the classical Gordon's Escape Theorem, without resorting to conic integral geometry method as employed in \cite{amelunxen2014living}.